eggrollofchaos/go_batch_test_script/README.md

 - **Fail-Fast (for Timeouts):** TIMEOUT usually indicate a deadlock/livelock, so remaining runs for that specific test are canceled.
   - ERRORs are assumed to be non-deterministic, so the remaining runs for that test are allowed to proceed.
 - **Test suites:** Pre-defined test suites for Assignments 3, 4, and 5 (e.g., `A4A`, `A4B`, `A5C_All`).
-- **Flexible vonfiguration:** Control the number of sets, parallel processes per set, soft/hard time thresholds, log verbosity, etc. via command-line flags.
+- **Flexible configuration:** Control the number of sets, parallel processes per set, soft/hard time thresholds, log verbosity, etc. via command-line flags.
-- **Input sanitization:** Robust handling and sanity check of inputs and configuration paramaters.
+- **Input sanitization:** Robust handling and sanity check of inputs and configuration parameters.
 - **Detailed logging:** Creates `.log` files for all failed or slow runs, and `_summary.txt` files for parallel aggregation.

 ## 🚀 How to use